rowan-walshe/tf-from-ada/README.md

 1. Load and execute in different steps
 1. Add function to tokenise text
 1. Use this function and remove currently hardcoded example
-1. Figure out how to link to TF staticly, to make distribution easier
+1. Figure out how to link to TF statically, to make distribution easier
 1. Create devcontainer that contains pre-built TF, protobuf and other deps
 1. Test inference time on various GPUs and CPUs